bparanj/crystal/iac/docs/boto/project-structure.md

 ### Basic Project Structure

-For a relatively straightforward Boto3 project, you might start with something like this:
+For a Boto3 project, you can start with something like this:

 ```
 boto3_project/